FDA to urge limits on heavy metals in baby foods, starting with arsenic and lead

 Angela Sutherland, co-founder of Yumi, an organic baby and toddler food service, says baby foods are a convenience aimed at working mothers and cautions that tighter regulations might remove some products entirely from the marketplace and harm those most in need.

-Evelyn Rusli, co-founder of Yumi, says she would like to see interim limits on heavy metals, but that there are some things concerned parents can do.
+Evelyn Rusli, co-founder of Yumi, says that she would like to see interim limits on heavy metals but that there are some things concerned parents can do.

-She says that rice products often test high for arsenic and fruit juices often test high for heavy metals as well.
+She says rice products often test high for arsenic and fruit juices often test high for heavy metals as well.
 A varied diet and “eating the rainbow,” she says, allows babies and toddlers to get the full panel of nutrients while minimizing the risk of relying too heavily on a single food.